owntracks/booklet/docs/tech/json.md

 ### Queclink

-OwnTracks works with a selection of traccers by [Queclink](http://www.queclink.com).
-The protocol conversion is done via [qtripp](https://github.com/jpmens/qtripp).
+OwnTracks works with a selection of trackers by [Queclink](http://www.queclink.com), for which the protocol conversion is done via [qtripp](https://github.com/jpmens/qtripp).
 Queclink devices report the following additional elements in a `_type=location` message:

 ```json